shenlebantongying/ArtifactCabinet/workbench-coq/README.md

 # Coq Playground

-Some fun with Coq, a theorem prover developed by INRIA.
+Serious fun with Coq, a theorem prover developed by INRIA.

 # Documents